ariddell/tatom/source/working_with_text.rst

  Working with text
 ===================

+.. note:: This tutorial is also available in download for interactive use with `IPython Notebook <http://ipython.org/notebook.html>`_: :download:`Working with text.ipynb <Working with text.ipynb>`.

 Creating a document-term matrix
 ===============================

 Word (or n-gram) frequencies are typical units of analysis when working with text collections.
-It may come as a surprise that reducing a book to a list of word frequencies retains any useful information, but practice has shown this to be the case.
+It may come as a surprise that reducing a book to a list of word frequencies retains useful information, but practice has shown this to be the case.
 Treating texts as a list of word frequencies (a vector) also makes available a vast range of mathematical tools developed for `studying and manipulating vectors <http://en.wikipedia.org/wiki/Euclidean_vector#History>`_.